 The Committee agreed upon its draft findings at its virtual meeting on 12 February 2016, save for some minor points which it completed through its electronic decision-making procedure on 15 June 2016.
 In accordance with paragraph 34 of the annex to decision I/7, the draft findings were then forwarded for comments to the Party concerned and the communicants on 27 June 2016.
 Both were invited to provide comments by 25 July 2016.

+The Party concerned and the communicants each provided comments on 25 July 2016.

+After taking into account the comments received from the parties on the draft findings, the Committee prepared revised findings and agreed them through its electronic decision-making procedure on 6 April 2017.
+In accordance with paragraph 34 of the annex to decision I/7, the revised draft findings were then forwarded for comments to the Party concerned and the communicants on 6 April 2017.
+Both were invited to provide comments by 27 April 2017.

-The Party concerned and the communicants provided comments on […] and […], respectively.
+The Party concerned and the communicants each provided comments on XX 2017.

-At its […] meeting, the Committee proceeded to finalize its findings in closed session, taking account of the comments received.
+The Committee proceeded to finalize its findings in closed session at its virtual meeting on XX, taking account of the comments received.
 The Committee then adopted its findings and agreed that they should be published as a formal pre-session document to its […] meeting.
 It requested the secretariat to send the findings to the Party concerned and the communicants.

 Summary of facts, evidence and issues